talbotcpp/sequence/README.md

 lazy approach is taken) the container will delete the moved-from elements when it is destructed.
 This might be much later, which might be a good thing in some situations.
 ## Should swap operations optimize on size?
-If a O(n) swap takes place, should the algorithm check the container sizes and cache the smaller one?
+If an O(n) swap takes place, should the algorithm check the container sizes and cache the smaller one?
 This would be a win if the sizes are quite different or if the moves are expensive, but it adds two O(1) size calculations and an integer comparison.